Carm1r/fruclimadapt/cran-comments.md

 This is a resubmission.
 In this version I have fixed some problems with dependencies.
 * data.table and zoo are now called exclusively for the functions used
 * fixed a syntax error in a functionin in pollination_weather
+* examples with lower execution time have been included

 ## Test environments
 * local OS X install, R 4.2.2